-• Access Control:
+Access Control:

-The TOE controls access to block devices.
+The TOE controls access to block devices (hard disk partitions, floppy disks, USB memory sticks, memory cards, compact flash etc.).
 Each block device is treated as a whole, i.e. there is no specific access control to any subset of data (directories, files) on a block device.
-For each user known to the TOE and each block device under control of the TOE, it can be defined, whether the user has access to the block device or not.
-Any user not known to the TOE won't have any access to controlled block devices.
-The identity and authorization of a user are checked during the boot process of a PC with the TOE installed.
+For each user known to the TOE and each block device under control of the TOE it can be defined if the user has access to the block device or not.